flutter/cocoon/CI_YAML.md

        ["framework", "hostonly"]
 ```

+## Adding new targets

+All new targets should be added as `bringup: true` to ensure they do not block the tree.

+Targets based on the LUCI or Cocoon schedulers will first need to be mirrored to flutter/infra
+before they will be run.
+This propagation takes about 30 minutes, and will only run as non-blocking
+in postsubmit.

+The target will show runs in https://ci.chromium.org/p/flutter (under the repo).
+See
+https://github.com/flutter/flutter/wiki/Adding-a-new-Test-Shard for up to date information
+on the steps to promote your target to blocking.
+In general, this involves 10 consecutive green
+runs and no test flakes.

 ## Upgrading dependencies
 1. Find the cipd ref to upgrade to
     - If this is a Flutter managed package, look up its docs on uploading a new version